 lappend cluster_num 2 1 ;# number of clusters in each

 lappend eilastlevel 1 1 4 ;# number of nodes in each cluster

 AddrParams set nodes_num_ $eilastlevel ;# for each domain

 We first configure the node object in network simulation to have addresstype as Hierarchical.
-The topology hierarchy is also define next in Wired simulation in ns2.
-In this ns2 topology the number of domains is 2 (one for the wired nodes and also one for the wireless) is used.
+The topology hierarchy is also defined next in Wired simulation in ns2.
+In this ns2 topology, the number of domains is 2 (one for the wired nodes and also one for the wireless) is used.

-The “2 1” defines number of clusters in each of these domains which indicates the first domain (wired) to have 2 clusters and also the second (wireless) to have 1 cluster.
+The “2 1” defines a number of clusters in each of these domains, which indicates the first domain (wired) to have 2 clusters and also the second (wireless) to have 1 cluster.